-There are many reasons why COBOL is not going away, many of which I went into last year in a long feature article .
+There are many reasons why COBOL is not going away.
 I touched on the skills shortage back then, dealing mostly with the dwindling number of Baby Boomers around to maintain the code, but less so on what their kids could do about it.

 Many people say that COBOL will eventually be replaced, engineered, or at least, heavily modernized over the next couple decades.
 So, after the conversation, I got to wondering about this interim period.